-- Photocopy of passport's signature page to carry in wallet
+- Photocopy of passport's signature page to carry in your wallet

 - Air tickets and expense money

 - Travel Insurance

 We strongly recommend that you purchase comprehensive travel insurance from your home country before you travel.
 If you're covered by medical insurance at home, you may also be covered while you're traveling abroad.
 But check to be sure that you're covered for traveling.